zenml-io/zenml/docs/book/user-guide/production-guide/end-to-end.md

 - [Scaling compute](scale-compute.md)
 - Setting up [pipeline configuration](configure-pipeline.md) in production

-We will now combine all of these concepts into an end to end MLOps project powered by ZenML.
+We will now combine all of these concepts into an end-to-end MLOps project powered by ZenML.

 ## Get started